Norton Strange Townshend

-Norton Strange Townshend (December 25, 1815 – July 13, 1895) was an American physician and politician who served on term as a United States representative from Ohio from 1851 to 1853.
+Norton Strange Townshend (December 25, 1815 – July 13, 1895) was a 19th-century American physician and politician who served one term as a United States representative from Ohio from 1851 to 1853.

 Biography

 Born in Clay Coton, Northamptonshire, England, in 1830 he migrated to the United States with his parents, who settled in Avon, Ohio.
 He educated himself by the use of his father's library, taught a district school for a short time, and was graduated from the Columbia University College of Physicians and Surgeons in New York in 1840.